pagkly/Zed/Investopedia4/Form 1099-R Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans.md

 ### Form 1099-DIV: Dividends and Distributions

 [Form 1099-DIV](https://www.investopedia.com/terms/f/form1099div.asp) is sent by banks and other financial institutions to investors who receive dividends and distributions from any type of investment during a calendar year.
 Investors can receive multiple 1099-DIVs.
-Each 1099-DIV form should be reported on a taxpayer's tax filing.5
+Each 1099-DIV form should be reported on a [[Taxpayer|taxpayer]]'s tax filing.5

 ### Form 1099-MISC: Miscellaneous Income

 Independent contractors, freelancers, [sole-proprietors](https://www.investopedia.com/terms/s/soleproprietorship.asp), and self-employed individuals receive [[Form 1099-MISC]](https://www.investopedia.com/search?q=1099-MISC) from each client that paid them $600 or more in a calendar year.
 This form is also used to report miscellaneous compensation, such as rents, prizes, awards, healthcare payments, and payments to an attorney.6

-### Form 1099-K: Payment Card and Third Party Network Transactions
+### Form 1099-K: Payment Card and [[Third Party]] Network Transactions

 Taxpayers receive [[Form 1099-K]](https://www.investopedia.com/understanding-your-1099-k-reporting-form-4781749) if the dollar amount or quantity of their business transactions tops a certain threshold during the year.7

 ### Form 1099-B: Proceeds from Broker and Barter Exchange Transactions

 [Form 1099-B](https://www.investopedia.com/terms/f/form-1099-b.asp) is used by brokerages and barter exchanges to record customers' gains and losses during a tax year.
-Individual taxpayers will receive this form (already filled out) from their brokers or barter exchange.8
+Individual taxpayers [[Will|will]] receive this form (already filled out) from their brokers or barter exchange.8

 ### Form 1099-G: Certain Government Payments

-Taxpayers receive [Form 1099-G](https://www.investopedia.com/1099-g-form-4782667) if they received unemployment compensation payments, state or local income tax refunds, or certain other payments from a government or government agency.
-If you receive this form, you may need to report some of the information on your income tax return.9
+Taxpayers receive [Form 1099-G](https://www.investopedia.com/1099-g-form-4782667) if they received [[Unemployment Compensation|unemployment compensation]] payments, state or local income tax refunds, or certain other payments from a government or government agency.
+If you receive this form, you may need to report some of the information on your income [[Tax Return|tax return]].9